polterguy/polterguy.github.io/index.md

 Magic will soar your productivity to unimaginable heights compared to having to manually create the equivalent project.

+In addition, you can often accomplish the same with 5 lines of Hyperlambda code, as you'll need hundreds and sometimes thousands of lines of C# code to accomplish - Due to its extremely high level.

 ## Maturity and security

 Magic has been featured in MSDN Magazine with several articles, and is currently the only product